By Dr. Ritu Krishnatreye, B.H.M.S.

 Bananas, known for their high potassium content, also contain sodium, magnesium and chloride, all needed for re-hydration.
 Restoring electrolytes can help in raising energy levels.

-Another of the home remedies for dehydration treatment is coconut water.
+Another home remedy for dehydration treatment is coconut water.

 Coconut water provides energy and leaves you feeling refreshed.
 This natural home remedy is rich in natural sugars that are easily absorbed by the body.